idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- TODO Shortened link to this document: --->

 **Important!
 Please complete all your translation projects in your current CafeTran version before updating.**

+##  2018 Akua Update 5 (20180409)

+- Option to turn off the "greedy" exact matching for translation memories - see it in the TM options panel.
+With this option off, CafeTran does not stop the search at the found exact match(es) for the current segment, but it continues looking for fuzzy matches and fragments.
+Switching on this option is not recommended for slower computers and huge translation memories.
+- Automatic removal of the misspelled words from the Auto-completion list.
+- Splitting and joining of adjacent segments in the Filter mode as well.
+- Adjustments to the MS Word filter.

+## 2018 Akua Update 4 (20180330)

+- Added the right-click pop-up menu to Frequent words feature with the minimal and maximal fragment length settings.
+- Frequent words feature is activated automatically at the start of the project when "Extract frequent words from current segment" option is on.
+- Resizing of the Preferences dialog is remembered now.
+- Repeated segments in the filter are sorted in the order of their occurrence.
+- Project Template files are selected directly via the File Chooser.

 ## 2018 Akua Update 3 (20180323)